-Many workers dream of personal freedom that comes from working remotely.
+Many workers dream of the personal freedom that comes from working remotely.
 Ditching long commutes and proper shoes in exchange for a home office and fuzzy slippers are definite perks.
 Some may even relish the idea of not being surrounded and bothered by pesky co-workers.

 However, many of these same people may not consider that a workplace without coworkers (at least those who are there in person) can also be lonely.
 A few days of uninterrupted productivity can get old and turn into an exercise in daily solitude.
 There’s no one to break up the workday with casual conversation, or teammates to rely on if you need help in a pinch.
 Collaboration is filtered through a computer screen.

 Anyone you hire needs to understand this and should be comfortable working on their own—all the time.
 That also means they need to be able to manage their time on their own.